 - Preheat: Preheat oven to 350°F (177°C).

-- Mix: To a food processor, add cannellini beans, tamari, 2 tablespoons of the grapeseed oil, nutritional yeast, and garlic cloves.
-Pulse until completely smooth.
-Add 2 teaspoons of the oregano, thyme, smoked paprika, and pepper.
-Pulse until evenly mixed.
-Add vital wheat gluten, process until the mixture comes into a dough-like ball, about 1 minute.
+- Mix: To a food processor, add cannellini beans, tamari, 2 tablespoons of the grapeseed oil, nutritional yeast, and garlic.
+Pulse until smooth.
+Add vital wheat gluten, oregano, thyme, smoked paprika, and pepper.
+Process until the mixture comes into a dough-like ball, about 1 minute.

 - Knead: Transfer dough to a clean surface.
 Knead until smooth and elastic, at least 2 minutes, to ensure sufficient gluten development.
 Shape dough into 1 rectangle: 7-inches long x 4-inches wide x ¾-inch thick (18 x 10 x 2 cm).

-- Bake: Wrap the dough with a piece of foil, so its covered on all sides (like wrapping a present).
-Place foil-wrapped dough on a baking sheet, fold side down.
+- Bake: Wrap the dough with a piece of foil, so its covered on all sides.
 Bake for 1 hour, flipping the dough halfway through.
 Set aside until cool enough to handle.

 - Slice and sear: Use a serrated knife to cut the block of gyros “meat” into thin strips (about ⅛-inch / 0.5 cm thick).
 Heat the remaining 1 tablespoon grapeseed oil in a cast iron skillet (or nonstick pan), over medium-high heat.
-Add sliced "meat" and sprinkle with the remaining 1 teaspoon oregano.
-Sauté until golden brown, 2 to 3 minutes.
+Scatter sliced "meat" into pan and sauté until golden brown, 2 to 3 minutes.

 - Assemble: Spoon tzatziki over warm pitas, then add "meat", and top with lettuce, tomatoes, cucumber, and red onion.